ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimizing_for_performance.md

 ## Increasing throughput

+The following approaches can help to increase throughput, but you might need to consider whether power consumption will be adversely affected in your application.

 ### Modulation schemes

 Depending on controller support different modulation schemes are available in BLE through `setPreferredPhys()` and `setPhy()`.
-While the coded PHY will increase reliability in noisy environments and increase range at the cost of power consumption, 2M PHY will increase the throughput saving power ber bit.
+While the coded PHY will increase reliability in noisy environments and increase range at the cost of power consumption, 2M PHY will increase the throughput saving power per bit.
 If both devices support it and the signal quality is good then this is recommended to be enabled.

 ### Data length and ATT_MTU

 Packet overhead strongly affects throughput.
 Newer controllers allow you to negotiate bigger MTUs thus decreasing the fragmentation overhead.

 There are two separate MTUs to consider: the `ATT_MTU` (which affects ATT protocol operations) and data length extension